mkenney/docker-devenv/README.md

          --vimrc, --vimrc=PATH
              Specify a vim configuration file.
 If PATH is omitted then
              $HOME/.vimrc will be assumed.
-If the --vimrc option is omitted then the .vimrc file from the docker image will be used.
+If the --vimrc option is omitted entirely then the default .vimrc file included with the docker image will be used.

              In addition, this script will attempt to mount a .vim/ folder from the same location as the .vimrc file.